r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

   - It will create a backup of the original adding a _.orig_ to the end of the file name.

 # Notes
-## Windows protected your PC
+## Windows protected your PC Warning
 This is a common issue with unsigned or newly signed certificates.

 There isn't much I can do about it apart from generating a signature and letting it be evaluated over time.
 I can assure you this is nothing to be concerned of, it is simply Windows notifying that it might not recognise the signature from the common signatures pool.

-The software provided is completely safe.
+The provided software is completely safe.